IreneSophia/EMBA_FER/README.md

 * acc.code : same, but with 0 for FALSE and 1 for TRUE
 * fsr.disc : facial species recognition discrimination threshold of this participant, estimated from the control task
 * fsr.acc : overall accuracy of this participant in the control task

+`df.table`

+* measurement : questionnaire or socio-demographic variable
+* ADHD : mean and standard deviation or counts for the gender identities for the ADHD group
+* ASD : mean and standard deviation or counts for the gender identities for the ASD group
+* COMP : mean and standard deviation or counts for the gender identities for the COMP group
+* logBF10 : logarithmic Bayes Factor comparing the model including diagnosis to the null model

+as well as `df.exc` (group and number of excluded participants), `df.sht` (outcome of shapiro test for the demographic and questionnaire values) and the results of the contingency tables (`ct.full` and `ct.mf`).

 ### `FER_fix.rds`